kubeflow/website/content/docs/components/pytorch.md

 ## Creating a PyTorch Job

 You can create PyTorch Job by defining a PyTorchJob config file.
-See [distributed MNIST example](https://github.com/kubeflow/pytorch-operator/blob/master/examples/tcp-dist/mnist/v1beta1/pytorch_job_mnist.yaml) config file.
+See the manifests for the [distributed MNIST example](https://github.com/kubeflow/pytorch-operator/tree/master/examples/mnist).
 You may change the config file based on your requirements.

 ```
 cat pytorch_job_mnist.yaml